 Those with hollowing, dark circles, puffiness or folds of excess skin on the lower eyelids are lower eyelid surgery candidates.
 Eyelid muscle tone, eye position, and integrity of the eyelid tendons determine candidacy for lower eyelid surgery.
 Some lower eyelids are best served with volume replacement with fat grafting and non-surgical skin tightening to avoid eyelid deformities and chronic dry eye complications.

-EYELID SURGERY BY DR. BRACE
+EYELID SURGERY IN MILTON BY DR. BRACE

 Dr. Brace is a skilled eyelid cosmetic surgeon and reconstruction expert.
 He routinely corrects eyelid malposition and reconstructs eyelids after cancer surgery.
 He is involved in treating patients with facial paralysis and inability to close their eyelids and routinely sees and treats patients with cosmetic eyelid concerns on a weekly basis.
 He takes a delicate and conservative approach to eyelid surgery and will often stage lower eyelid procedures.